jaehyeon-kim/personal-site/src/posts/2019-11-15-Distributed-Task-Queue-with-Python-and-R-Example.md

 ## Main Web Service

 The main service has 2 methods for each of the workers - *POST* for executing a task and *GET* for collecting its status.
 To execute a task, a value named *total* is required in request body.
-As soon as a task is sent or executed, it returns the task ID and status value - `ExecuteResp`.
-A task's status can be obtained by requesting the associating *collect* method where its ID is added as query string.
+As soon as a task is sent or requested, it returns the task ID and status value - `ExecuteResp`.
+A task's status can be obtained by calling the associating *collect* method with its ID in query string.
 The response is defined by `ResultResp`.
 The source of the Rserve worker can be found in `/main.py`.

 ```python